nixworks/public/news/2008/08/13/README.md

 ##### Fokker F27-500
 ### [ A Fokker F27-500 cargo aircraft operated by Fly540 Logistics Ltd. crashes in Somalia.
 Three people died. ](/news/2008/08/13/a-fokker-f27-500-cargo-aircraft-operated-by-fly540-logistics-ltd-crashes-in-somalia-three-people-died.md)
-_Context: Somalia, Fly540 Logistics Ltd., Fokker F27-500_
+_Context: Fokker F27-500, Fly540 Logistics Ltd., Somalia_

 ##### Pakistan
 ### [ An explosion at a police station in the Pakistani city of Lahore kills at least three people, on the eve of the 61 st anniversary of independence. ](/news/2008/08/13/an-explosion-at-a-police-station-in-the-pakistani-city-of-lahore-kills-at-least-three-people-on-the-eve-of-the-61-st-anniversary-of-indepe.md)
-_Context: Lahore, Pakistan_
+_Context: Pakistan, Lahore_

 ## [Previous Day...](/news/2008/08/12/index.md)